plustestvisions/publish/content/Testing/To be a Test Engineer @Planon.md

 			"strokeWidth": 2,
 			"strokeStyle": "solid",
 			"roughness": 1,
-			"opacity": 100,
+			"opacity": 60,
 			"angle": 0,
-			"x": -221.31063626102696,
+			"x": -179.93876655340244,
-			"y": 6.572979240988509,
+			"y": 53.66375314295084,
-			"strokeColor": "#e03131",
+			"strokeColor": "#2f9e44",
 			"backgroundColor": "transparent",
-			"width": 516.9867553710938,
+			"width": 489.5936275193689,
-			"height": 99.72662441892669,
+			"height": 84.27717808233515,
 			"seed": 589356858,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"boundElements": [
+			"boundElements": [],
-				{
-					"id": "kZRD9ldOIr47pmtKqmkhw",
-					"type": "arrow"
-				}
-			],
-			"updated": 1728654609574,
+			"updated": 1736354592765,
 			"link": null,
 			"locked": false,
-			"fontSize": 15.95625990702827,
+			"fontSize": 11.236957077644686,
-			"fontFamily": 1,
+			"fontFamily": 5,
-			"text": "Personally, when I work on a software  project, \nI want to feel like I’m part of the team.
-I need the developer, \nand the developer wants me.
-We work together to bake quality \nin from the start, and not try and sprinkle it on \nat the end as part of a “service” that I offer", "rawText": "Personally, when I work on a software  project, \nI want to feel like I’m part of the team.
-I need the developer, \nand the developer wants me.
-We work together to bake quality \nin from the start, and not try and sprinkle it on \nat the end as part of a “service” that I offer", "textAlign": "left",
+			"text": "Personally, when I work on a software  project, I want to feel like I’m part of the team.\nI need the developer, and the developer wants me.
+We work together to bake quality in\nfrom the start, and not try and sprinkle it on at the end as part of a “service” that I\noffer.\nThis quote from satisfice.com simply describes best how I think \nwhat it means to be a software tester anywhere.", "rawText": "Personally, when I work on a software  project, I want to feel like I’m part of the team.
+I need the developer, and the developer wants me.
+We work together to bake quality in from the start, and not try and sprinkle it on at the end as part of a “service” that I offer.\nThis quote from satisfice.com simply describes best how I think \nwhat it means to be a software tester anywhere.", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Personally, when I work on a software  project, \nI want to feel like I’m part of the team.
-I need the developer, \nand the developer wants me.
-We work together to bake quality \nin from the start, and not try and sprinkle it on \nat the end as part of a “service” that I offer", "autoResize": true,
+			"originalText": "Personally, when I work on a software  project, I want to feel like I’m part of the team.
+I need the developer, and the developer wants me.
+We work together to bake quality in from the start, and not try and sprinkle it on at the end as part of a “service” that I offer.\nThis quote from satisfice.com simply describes best how I think \nwhat it means to be a software tester anywhere.", "autoResize": false,
 			"lineHeight": 1.25
 		},
 		{